Issafalcon/neotest-dotnet/README.md

 1. A tradeoff was made between being able to run parameterized tests and the specificity of the `dotnet --filter` command options.
 A more lenient 'contains' type filter is used in order for the adapter to be able to work with parameterized tests.
 Unfortunately, no amount of formatting would support specific `FullyQualifiedName` filters for the dotnet test command for parameterized tests.
-2. See the support guidance for feature and language support (regular users of F# needed!)
+2. See the support guidance for feature and language support
+- F# is currently unsupported due to the fact there is no complete tree-sitter parser for F# available as yet (https://github.com/baronfel/tree-sitter-fsharp)
 3. As mentioned in the **Debugging** section, there are some discrepancies in test output at the moment.